techbootcamp/book/modules/web-development/css.md

 Each selector can define multiple properties.
 Child elements inherit properties from their parents, unless overridden by other styles.

 ### CSS Examples
-To start off, here's a few examples of setting a few properties using differt selectors.
+To start off, here's a few examples of setting a few properties using different selectors.

 #### Set a property
 > Set the width of the `<body>` element to 100%.